Economic and Political Overview

 Current Political Context

 Saudi King Salman bin Abdulaziz Al Saud has appointed Crown Prince Mohammed bin Salman Al Saud as prime minister in September 2022, a post historically held by the ruling monarch.
-The move, which comes as part of a wider cabinet reshuffle, confirms the growing power of Crown Prince Mohammed bin Salman Al Saud amid the transfer of further responsibilities from the King to his son.
-The transition of power is now well underway as is Mohammed bin Salman Al Saud programme to modernise and diversify the economy.
+The move, which came as part of a wider cabinet reshuffle, confirmed the growing power of Crown Prince Mohammed bin Salman Al Saud amid the transfer of further responsibilities from the King to his son.
+The transition of power is now well underway as is Mohammed bin Salman Al Saud's programme to modernise and diversify the economy.
 His position as prime minister formally makes him head of government, but he is already serving as the de facto ruler of Saudi Arabia as he oversees crucial economic and defence portfolios.
 He will likely consolidate his power even further before succeeding his father as King.

 Main Political Parties